-Inside the Nissan Micra, there's enough room for relatively tall adults to sit in the back seats, while there's 265 litres of boot space which is what you'd expect from a supermini.
-You can fold down the rear seats to increase the boot space of the Nissan Micra to 1,132 litres, but only mid-range Acenta and top-spec Tekna versions come with split-folding seats.
+Inside the Nissan Micra, there's enough room for relatively tall adults to sit in the back seats, and there's 265 litres of boot space, which is around what you'd expect from a supermini.
+You can fold down the rear seats to increase the capacity in the boot of the Nissan Micra to 1,132 litres, but only mid-range Acenta and top-spec Tekna versions come with split-folding seats.

 Having said that, the entry-level Nissan Micra Visia still has a bigger boot than the likes of the Mazda 2 or the Hyundai i20.
 There's also plenty of storage space in the cabin, including a huge, double-decker glovebox.